 How to Find Out If Your Wallet Still Uses nLockTime

 Whether your funds are secured by CSV or nLockTime depends on whether you have been using your wallet before January 25th or not.

 If You Used Your Wallet Before January 25th, 2021

-You will most likely have a mix of nLockTime- and CSV-secured funds in your wallet for some time.
+You may have a mix of nLockTime- and CSV-secured funds in your wallet for some time.

 Any funds sent to your wallet before January 25th are secured by nLockTime.
 Any new transaction you receive after January 25th automatically uses CSV, so long as your Blockstream Green application is updated.
-Your existing funds will be migrated from nLockTime to CSV as you spend them.
+Your existing funds will be migrated from nLockTime to CSV as you spend them (through change transactions).

 Warning: You must have email notifications enabled for your account in order to make use of the timelocks associated with nLockTime-secured funds.
 If you have not associated an email address with your account and lose access to your 2FA methods or Blockstream's servers, you could lose these funds.
 CSV timelocks cannot be used to recover nTimeLock-secured funds.